 By simply tossing or dropping them where you wish to see flowers – there is less chance of the ball breaking apart prematurely.

 Most people will plant their seed balls in the Spring.
 After all danger of frost has passed and the soil has warmed, the flower seed will be ready to germinate and grow.

 Of course, you can plant anytime during the growing season.
 But, if started late in the season you should choose plants that go from seed to flower in a short time.

 Can You Plant Seed Balls in Fall?

-Are Seed Balls Effective ?
+Are Wildflower Seed Balls Good for Bees?